mikegagnon/robodojo/doc/doc/main.md

         jump @start

         @foe
-        ; Transfer self-destruct virus to the opponent trans 2,1
+        ; Transfer tapout-malware to the opponent
+        trans 2,1
         ; Make sure the opponent is active, so it can execute the foe bank set %active, 1